Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/installation.md

 ## Latest Commit to Main Branch

-The following command installs the latest version from the master branch, which may or may not be associated with [an official release](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/releases).
+The following command installs the latest version from the `main` branch, which may or may not be associated with [an official release](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/releases).
 This requires [`git`](https://git-scm.com/).

 ```shell